Jubilee (1978 film): Influences

 The film is heavily influenced by the 1970s punk aesthetic in its style and presentation.
 Shot in grainy colour, it is largely plotless and episodic.
 Location filming took advantage of London neighbourhoods that were economically depressed and/or still contained large amounts of rubble from the London Blitz.

+Reception

+Ralph McLean of The Irish News wrote "it's a heady brew of cold ultra-violence and future vision vitriol, offset by an uneven and occasionally amateurish way with storytelling."
+Film critic Derek Malcolm said that "Jubilee may not be a very good film; but the fact that it exists at all is a kind of justification in the present circumstances."

+Lee Broughton of PopMatters opined that "it's little wonder that most punk spectators found little to relate to in the film, character-wise, at the time of its release; Jarman's film doesn't offer much in the way of a traditional narrative."
+In his review for Bright Lights Film Journal, Julian Upton observed "it is stark, blunt, and looks increasingly unsophisticated in its attempts to shock."

+Film critic Adam Scovell commented "in spite of its pessimistic narrative streak; the film works as evidence of a previous London that sits in opposition to today's increasingly bland, unaffordable metropolis."
+David Pirie from Time Out said "several sequences stoop to juvenile theatrics, and the determined sexual inversion comes to look disconcertingly like a misogynist binge."

 Reaction

-The film had many critics in British punk circles.
 Fashion designer Vivienne Westwood manufactured a T-shirt on which was printed an "open letter" to Jarman denouncing the film and his misrepresentations of punk.
-Jarman, according to biographer Tony Peake, was critical of punk's fascination with fascism, while mocking its stupidity and petty violence.
+According to biographer Tony Peake, Jarman was critical of punk's fascination with fascism, while mocking its stupidity and petty violence.

-Jubilee is now considered a cult classic, and was released by the Criterion Collection.
+Jubilee is now considered a cult classic, and was released by the Criterion Collection in 2003.

 Adaptations

 In November 2017, the film was adapted by Chris Goode as a play at Manchester Royal Exchange Theatre.
 Toyah Willcox, who played the role of Mad in the original film, performed the parts of Queen Elizabeth and Bod in this stage revival.